Why should I track?

 The simplest tracking

 The simplest way to track your menstrual cycle is note the day your period starts in your calendar, a note on your phone or in an app.
-This will allow you to calculate cycle length (see below).
-Cycle length is one of the first things to change on the path to menopause.
+This will allow you to calculate cycle length.
+Cycle length = The number of days between Day 1 of one cycle and Day 1 of the next.
+Many apps will do this for you.
+If you do use an app, be sure read the privacy policy.

 More involved tracking can tell you if you’ve ovulated and when your period might start